getporter/porter/docs/content/learning.md

 using Porter or CNAB that you'd like to share?
 [Open up a pull request][pr] and show it off! ✨

+Check out our new [CNCF Porter Community] channel for all of our conference talks, demos and meeting videos.

 * [The Devil is in the Deployments: Bundle Use Cases](#the-devil-is-in-the-deployments-bundle-use-cases)
 * [Understanding Cloud Native Application Bundles](#understanding-cloud-native-application-bundles)
 * [Porter: Digital Ocean, Terraform, Kubernetes](#porter-digital-ocean-terraform-kubernetes)